limingzhe421/Recipe-Mobile-App/assignment06/README.md

 +1: Brief summary of the project, the process and the purpose of this high-fidelity prototype; the tasks the prototype demonstrates.

 ### Screen design

-+1:  At least three distinctive screen templates that represent user-interface design with standard graphical components (ex.
-Material ui component)
-+1: Select one screen template (ex. login-page).
-Provide at least three design variations with different color schemes (ex. light-mode, dark-mode, hue variation)
+#### My screen design is shown below.

 ![NCOA](./screendesigns.png)

+#### I have created  design variations with different color schemes (ex. light-mode, dark-mode, hue variation)

 ![NCOA](./colorvariations.png)

 ### Accessibility (color-contrast) check

-+1: Provide the evidence of checking the color contrast for the accessibility WCAG2.0 AA level. (ex.
-Spark plugin test screenshot)
+As shown in the picture below, my design passes the color check for all color variations.

 ![NCOA](./colorcheck.png)

 ### Design System
 1: provide a summary of graphic design including